 Reed thought Warrant’s song was the “perfect fit” for a scene in which a wannabe stripper auditions for the squad, so production worked with their fixed music budget to get the song.

 12. Peyton Reed played guitar for Kirsten Dunst.

 Rufus King’s “You’re Just What I Need” wasn’t ready for the scene in which Dunst dances around her bedroom, so Dunst instead danced to Reed's guitar playing.

 13. Peyton Reed was "obligated" to direct a PG-13 movie for the studio.

 Reed claimed he never got a straight answer from the MPAA about what would turn his film from R to PG-13 or vice versa.
 A producer explained that they were going to get an R rating if they kept a scene involving Jan lifting Courtney and then smelling his finger intact.
 After the editor cut out the part when Jan smelled his finger, they were fine.
 Reed still wanted to push as much sexuality as he could, and watched several “cheerleader exploitation” movies from the 1970s like the Paul Glickler movie The Cheerleaders while editing Bring It On.

 14. Bring It On was screened for cheerleader groups.

 "They were thrilled about it as there was a movie made about competitive cheerleading," Reed said.
 "I got calls from some people who said the movie was really great, but there were some technical errors in terms of the competition."

-In an alternate ending, Torrance and Isis join the same cheerleading squad at U.C.
+In an alternate ending, Dunst's Torrance and Union's Isis join the same cheerleading squad at U.C.
 Berkeley; the scene was reluctantly put in by Reed in the DVD extras.
 Of course, the “Oh Mickey” blooper reel was the ending in the theatrical cut.